 The confetti is also eye-catching, and immediately makes me happier to read through to the end.
 Saving money is always cause for celebration!

 With that in mind, this company sets the bar high.
 Since their focus is on professional videography, their email design truly cannot fall short of the same expectations–– and they don’t!
 This email recaps the highs of Vimeo’s community throughout 2019 to an exceptional level.

 Their use of vivid, contrasting colors make it easy to keep track of what you have already read, and the numbers are perfectly situated to help you stay on track throughout.
 All in all, this email is fun, it’s colorful, and it embodies the essence of the Vimeo community beautifully.

 Wrapping it all up

+With more and more people and companies shifting to remote work, emails will become a greater essential.
 Now that we’ve looked through all of these excellent sends, let’s take a look at what you should keep in mind when building your own extraordinary emails: